-Major assessments are required course components in all academic courses, and they will be evaluated using corresponding rubrics.
-Failure to complete any of the designated criteria for a major assessment or minimal demonstration of effort on any facet of a major assessment will have a negative impact on student performance.
-Students are strongly advised to develop their projects beyond the minimum passing levels as determined by the instructor, and they are encouraged to confer with the instructor on ways in which they can develop their final products.

-Timely completion is a fundamental criterion for all major assessments: late assignments will be penalized according to the established policy:
+Long-term assessments are required course components in all academic courses, and they will be evaluated using corresponding rubrics.
+Failure to complete any of the designated criteria for a long-term assessment or minimal demonstration of effort on any facet of such will have a negative impact on student performance.
+Students are strongly advised to develop their papers, projects, etc. beyond the minimum passing levels as determined by the instructor, and they are encouraged to confer with the instructor on ways in which they can develop their final products.
+Timely completion is a fundamental criterion for all long-term assessments and late assessments will be penalized according to the established policy.

-• 10% grade reduction off of the final grade if the major assessment is not submitted on the due date at the designated time.
+10% grade reduction off of the final grade if the assessment is not submitted on the due date at the designated time.
 Additional 10% reductions will be given for two days subsequent to the due date.
 After this time has passed, the grade is reduced to no credit (0).

-If a student is in school on the day in which a major assessment is due and is absent from class, the assignment must be e-mailed or submitted to the instructor by the end of the school day.
+If a student is in school on the day a long-term assessment is due and is absent from class, the paper, project, etc. must be e-mailed or submitted to the instructor by the end of the school day.
 Failure to do so will result in the established late penalty.
 Exceptions to this policy will be up to the discretion of the instructor and/or the department supervisor if there are extenuating circumstances.
 Specific IEP stipulations and 504 Plan modifications are also exceptions.